ckeditor/ckeditor5/docs/getting-started/integrations/react.md

 * `disableWatchdog` &ndash; A Boolean value.
 If set to `true`, {@link features/watchdog the watchdog feature} will be disabled.
 It is set to `false` by default.
 * `watchdogConfig` &ndash; {@link module:watchdog/watchdog~WatchdogConfig Configuration object} for the [watchdog feature](https://ckeditor.com/docs/ckeditor5/latest/features/watchdog.html).
 * `onReady` &ndash; A function called when the editor is ready with an {@link module:core/editor/editor~Editor `editor`} instance.
 This callback is also called after the reinitialization of the component if an error occurred.
+* `onAfterDestroy` &ndash; A function called after the successful destruction of an editor instance rendered by the component.
+This callback is also triggered after the editor has been reinitialized after an error.
+The component is not guaranteed to be mounted when this function is called.
 * `onChange` &ndash; A function called when the editor data has changed.
 See the {@link module:engine/model/document~Document#event:change:data `editor.model.document#change:data`} event.
 * `onBlur` &ndash; A function called when the editor was blurred.
 See the {@link module:engine/view/document~Document#event:blur `editor.editing.view.document#blur`} event.
 * `onFocus` &ndash; A function called when the editor was focused.
 See the {@link module:engine/view/document~Document#event:focus `editor.editing.view.document#focus`} event.